-The state uses the same tool to determine eligibility for the ICF/ID services and eligibility for nursing home services.
-Therefore, a different process/tool is used to determine waiver eligibility.
-The process/tool is analogous to the initial LOC assessment performed for admission to the ICF/ID and nursing home programs, but is more appropriate to the assessment of persons with DD.
+The State uses the same tool to determine eligibility for ICF/ID services and eligibility for nursing home services.
+Therefore, a different process/tool is used to determine eligibility for this waiver.
+The process/tool is analogous to the initial LOC assessment performed for admission to the ICF/ID and nursing home programs, but is more appropriate to the assessment of persons who have DD.